 We set out with a deceptively simple question: What tastes like home?
-The responses from some of our favorite local chefs and tastemakers rocketed from hardy Haitian soups to pupusas to a formative encounter with dad food.
+The responses from some of our favorite local chefs and tastemakers rocketed from hearty Haitian soups to pupusas to a formative encounter with dad food.
 Each person shared where to score these touchstone eats (or how to make them—a Thai-style omelet or Volga German bierocks—at home).
 This is a snapshot of our ever-expanding food city—and how our sense of home stretches around the globe.
 Here are their answers, in their own words.

 Carlo Lamagna, Twisted Filipino pop-up + Magna (opening spring 2018)